digiaiiris/tuntilukkarihelp/README.md

 Clockify styled work log and clocking for the day.

 # Change History

+## v6.0
+- Support for Firefox
+- Hours can be entered with two decimals
+- View My Hours module (first experimental version)
+- Added a menu to switch between modules; documentation and support channel links moved to the menu as well
+- Optimized project synchronization to tackle with "Too many repeating requests" error
+- Role options are synchronized lazily only after projects have been saved to optimize data synchronization
+- New (probably just a temporary) logo

 ## v5.270
 - User can select a default role for new work entries in the user settings